saraparveen26/Sales-Volume-Forecasting/README.md

 ## __Group 6 Project 4: Inventory Sales Forecasting__ ##<br />

-__Project Overview__
+__Project Overview and Purpose of Data Model__

-For this project,  to cr an efficient supply chain process for an anonymous company by analyzing the Purchase and Sales data for office products.
-This company acts as a distributor by purchasing the office products from manufacturers, holding them and then reselling them to its business customers.
+* For this project, we aimed to improve the inventory planning of an anonymous company.
+* This company acts as a product distributor by purchasing office products from manufacturers, holding them and then reselling them to its business customers.

-The purpose of the project deliverable is to add more automation to the product ordering process based on the demand, inventory at hand, and shipment times.
-Another objective is to help identify the products that are highest contributor to overall sales and prioritize them to increase the company’s overall profitability.
-Time series model.

-__Purpose of Data Model__

-This model makes predictions about the order quantities for each product available to customers to achieve the highest profitability.
+* By analyzing their Purchase and Sales data for office products, we created a data model that makes predictions about how much of each product will be sold in the future.
+* Knowing how much will be sold of each product in the future can help determine how much of each product should be kept in stock at any given time.

-Having a tool that determines the ideal amount of inventory to have at any given time is crucial to:
+* Having a tool that determines the ideal amount of inventory to have at any given time is crucial to:
       1) meet customer demand and ensure customer satisfaction
+      2) maintaining high profitablity
       2) avoid having too much inventory which can lead to unnecessary storage and handling costs
-      3) avoid stockouts which can results in loss in sales
+      3) avoid stockouts which can result in loss in sales

 __Target Audience of Data Model__

-The target audiences for this model are sales, supply chain, logistics fulfillment and procurement professionals.
+The target audiences for this model are the anonymous company whose data we analyst, any other sales planing, supply chain, and procurement professionals.

 __Data Sources__

-* The data used for this project comes from CSV files obtained from the company.
+* The data used for this project comes from CSV files obtained from the anonymous company.
 * The original data has been anonymized for the purposes of this project.
-* The CSVs have 5-years worth of data (2018 to 2022) for Purchase, Sales and Products.
+* The CSVs have 5-years worth of data (2018 to 2022) for Purchase, Sales and Product Details.

 __Data Cleaning__